-Non-destructive testing (NDT) is a method used for inspection of a material's internal part.
+Non-destructive testing (NDT) is a method used for inspection of an internal part of materials.
 Identifying defects and flaws in material which could not be seen using our naked eyes is absolutely important in determining the material lasting age and the material performance.
 It is formerly known that the effective method of NDT is almost depending on the knowledge and skill of the person incharge.
-Because of that reason, this course offered several topics which is covering the general NDT methods that are normally used in engineering field such as liquid penetrant, magnetic particle, eddu current, ultrasonic, and radiography technique.
+Because of that reason, this course offers several topics which covers the general NDT methods that are normally used in engineering field such as liquid penetrant, magnetic particle, eddy current, ultrasonic, and radiography technique.

 - B. Raj, T. Jay Kumar & M. Thavasimuthu.
 (2007).
 Practical Non-Destructive Testing 3rd Edition.
 Alpha Science Int'l Ltd. - J. S. Peter.
 (2002).
-Nondestructive Evaluation: Theory, Techniques and Applications.
-Marcel Dekker Incorporation, New York: USA. - F. Kojima, T. Takagi, S.S.
+Non-destructive Evaluation: Theory, Techniques and Applications.
+Marcel Dekker Incorporation.
+New York: USA. - F. Kojima, T. Takagi, S.S.
 Udpa and J. Pavo.
 (2002).
-Electromagnetic Nondestructive Evaluation, IOS Press.
-Amsterdam: Netherland. - 4.
-Chuck Hellier.
+Electromagnetic Non-destructive Evaluation, IOS Press.
+Amsterdam: Netherland. - Chuck Hellier.
 (2012).
 Handbook of Non-destructive Evaluation.
-McGraw-Hill, New York: USA. - 5.
-E. B. Don and K. S. Roderic.
+McGraw-Hill.
+New York: USA. - E. B. Don and K. S. Roderic.
 (1997).
 Non-destructive Evaluation, A Tool in design, manufacturing, and service, CRC Press Incorporation, Boca Raton: Florida.